-I don’t often make bread products, but homemade sourdough bread is the exception.
 After I watched the Cooked documentary on Netflix, I was immediately on the homemade sourdough bread train.
 The particular episode of Cooked, “Air” caught my attention because fermented sourdough, as bread was intended to be made, is easier for us to digest than regular bread.
 Who doesn’t wish bread was better for us?
 Modern bread is filled with preservatives and quickly risen, making it difficult for our bodies to use nutrients and digest.
 I make this homemade sourdough bread about once per month and freeze one loaf for later use.
+One slice is great with butter and breakfast!

-I have to completely honest, I had this recipe written down for quite some time and I have no idea where it came from!
+I had this recipe written down for quite some time and I have no idea where it came from.
 If it sounds familiar, let me know!

 Homemade Sourdough Bread